 Do you need a balcony on a European River Cruise?

 One of the advantages to river cruising is that most rooms on a river cruise ship come with a balcony.

 River ships are not very big and they have width limits, so they can squeeze through those tight river locks.
 Because of this, balconies on river vessels are quite small.
 They are wide enough to fit one chair facing sideways (see photo above).
 It’s a tight space.

-We liked having a balcony, BUT, we did not use it very much.
+We liked having a balcony.
+However, we actually did not use it very much.

 When we were in our room we would open the door and let the breeze come through.
 This would have been sufficient.
-We did enjoy having a glass of wine on our balcony when the ship was moving in the afternoon, which was great.
-But the reality is that we only sat on the balcony a few times during our trip.
+We did enjoy having a glass of wine on our balcony when the ship was moving in the afternoon.
+But the reality is that we only sat on the balcony a few times during the trip.

 How is the food on a Viking River Cruise?

 We really enjoyed the dining experience on the Viking Osfrid.
 Every day there was a new menu with a la carte options.
 Lunch and dinner are 3 course meals, with an appetizer, entree and dessert.
 There was always one local dish from Portugal.
 Every day was different, so there are plenty of options.
 Wine and beer are included at lunch and dinner.

 There are a few items that remain standard every day, like hamburgers, hot dogs and sandwiches, in the event the daily menu does not have what you’re looking for.
 There was typically a small buffet available at lunch and dinner.
 This buffet had salads, appetizers and desserts.